adlifaisal/PLUS-Vehicle-Classification/README.md

 # PLUS-Vehicle-Classification

-Vehicle image classification based on PLUS Vehicle Class using Deep Learning (Keras)
+Vehicle classification based on images using Keras API